wadells/gravity/examples/robot-shop-app/resources/charts/robot-shop/README.md

 # Stan's Robot Shop

-Use this helm chart to customise your install of Stan's Robot Shop.
+Use this helm chart to customize your install of Stan's Robot Shop.

 ## Payment Gateway